sscit/rel/README.md

 - [rel_ls](./rel-ls) - language server implementation for REL, which can be used in IDEs supporting the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/), to get syntax highlighting, online validation and more for REL within the IDE.

-- [vscode-ext](./vscode-ext) - Extension for [Vidual Studio Code](https://code.visualstudio.com/), using the language server implementation to support REL in this IDE.
+- [vscode-ext](./vscode-ext) - Extension for [Visual Studio Code](https://code.visualstudio.com/), using the language server implementation to support REL in this IDE.

-- [rel_py](./rel-py) - python3 integration of REL, so that developers can use python language to write project-specific data exporters and validators for their requirements model.
+- [rel_py](./relpy) - python3 integration of REL, so that developers can use python language to write project-specific data exporters and validators for their requirements model.

 ## Development Enviroment of REL Framework